 A student may not earn a baccalaureate degree from Western Washington University while enrolled in its Graduate School.
 A student may earn a baccalaureate degree after the completion of the master’s degree program provided: 1) all requirements listed under “Post-Baccalaureate Degree Requirements for Transfer Students” are met and 2) that 45 credits are earned at Western subsequent to the previous bachelor’s degree and exclusive of those credits that are a part of the master’s program.

 Baccalaureate Degree and Teacher Certification

 The prospective teacher may earn the Bachelor of Arts in Education degree, completing one or more of the appropriate teaching majors offered within the various schools, colleges and departments of Western.
-A Bachelor of Arts in Education program requires completion of all teacher certification requirements as well as other University requirements prior to the granting of the degree.
+Three majors delivered through the Woodring College of Education offer non-certification options for students who are preparing to work in community agencies rather than public schools.
 The student (usually with plans to teach at the secondary school level) who wishes to complete an appropriate Bachelor of Arts or Bachelor of Science degree program may also earn teaching credentials without earning the BAE degree.
 Some programs allow requirements for teacher certification to be completed at the same time the BA or BS degree is earned.
 Such students must be admitted officially to the professional education program of the Woodring College of Education and complete the required professional sequence.
-They must also maintain a cumulative grade average at the level required for the BAE degree.

 Writing Requirements at Western Washington University